yunyuzh/REMatch-SOS/README.md

 **REMatch/SOS is complementary**: it does **not** require E/F labels and does not attempt to predict energies.
 Its goal is **redundancy reduction and coverage**: after you remove pathological structures (with MACE or any fast surrogate), REMatch/SOS helps you keep structures that are **structurally distinct** so you spend compute on **new information**, not repeats.

-### Why it is interpretable (structure-first)
-Selections can be explained directly in terms of structure:
-- each structure has an **outlier probability** (SOS),
-- retained points are **boundary / informative configurations** in the similarity space,
-- you can trace *why* a structure is kept or discarded via its similarities to neighbors (kernel distances) and its SOS score.

 ### Typical use cases
 - Pre-screening before expensive relaxations (DFT / high-level methods)